Dear New Frugal You,

 Bottom line: Armed with a little information, you can control which "phantoms" you allow in your home!

-See related: Tips to lower your electric bills, A generic budget: Guidelines for spending categories, Filling your car's tires with nitrogen not worth the added cost, Buying a car?
+See related: A generic budget: Guidelines for spending categories, Filling your car's tires with nitrogen not worth the added cost, Buying a car?
 Know the 3 main costs of auto ownership, Don't be afraid of online coupon services -- they save money, too